arnab333/arnab333/README.md

 ## Software Engineer

 I am a passionate software engineer.
-Not biased toward any technologies.
+Not biased towards any technologies.
 Started with JavaScript and now working with Go (Golang).

 - 🌍  I'm based in India
 - 🧠  I'm learning Various Golang frameworks as well as DevOps